Planning ski holidays with children of different ages

 When children are really young, it’s important that a family ski holiday is simply a fun, snowy, winter holiday building snowmen and drinking hot chocolates.

 The best family ski resorts have facilities to help toddlers start to become accustomed to the snow, such as slides and other fun features so they can play outside while wearing all the gear.
 Snow suits, hats, gloves and sunglasses are quite bulky when you’re very little.

-Our experts can help you source a family-friendly chalet, hotel or self-catering apartment set up for young children, that can make your life easier by offering milk and special meals; nappies, bottles, sterilisers, toys and all the extra bits that will reduce your packing list.
+Our experts can help you source a family-friendly chalet, hotel or self-catering apartment set up for babies & toddlers, that can make your life easier by offering milk and special meals; nappies, bottles, sterilisers, toys and all the extra bits that will reduce your packing list.

-We can also help to arrange childcare with experienced professionals, to allow parents to enjoy a few hours out skiing alone, as well as baby listening or babysitting services to give you the odd evening out.
+If you are planning on taking your baby skiing, we can also help to arrange childcare with experienced professionals, to allow parents to enjoy a few hours out skiing alone.
+As well as baby listening or babysitting services to give you the odd evening out.